octos4murai/personal-site/posts/2018/neat-developer-tools-on-windows.md

 1. Making .NET Core open-source and cross-platform
 2. Joining the Linux Foundation
-3. Acquiring Github and Xamarin
+3. Acquiring GitHub and Xamarin

 These developments over the past few years have made me very interested in learning more about the tools that comprise the *new* Microsoft (.NET Core, Azure, C#, PowerShell, etc.) and so a few weeks ago, I finally exchanged my Mac for a Windows PC.